India & South Asia

 If you wish to use a local SIM you will need to ensure your phone is unlocked prior to departure from your home country.

-What is Internet access like in India & South Asia?
+What is Internet access like in India Bhutan and Sri Lanka?

 Internet access in India, Sri Lanka and Bhutan is generally very good when in large cities or towns, it becomes less reliable in remote villages.